The 26 Best Winter Boots for Women Who Are Tired of Having Cold Toes

 If you're in search of a winter boot that won't leave your soles sore and aching, these are your best bet.
 Equipped with a removable, cushioned insole that molds to your foot, every step you take in these guys will feel just as cozy as the last.
-The leather padded collar provides additional ankle support and the soles offer an aggressive tread, so you can forget about falling on your bum when you step on the inevitable, sneaky patch of ice on your morning commute.
-Not to mention that they're as lightweight as they are cozy.
-"These booties are so unbelievably comfortable," says on reviewer.
+The leather padded collar provides additional ankle support, and the soles offer an aggressive tread, so you can forget about falling on your bum when you step on the inevitable, sneaky patch of ice on your morning commute.
+Not to mention they're as lightweight as they are cozy.
+"These booties are so unbelievably comfortable," says one reviewer.
 "It's like my feet are enveloped in a cloud."

 13. Bos. & Co.
 Hudson Waterproof Boot